TonyNguyen137/frontendmentor/README.md

 1. download the depedencies with: npm -i
 2. start server and compile scss: npm run start
-3. optimize files for deployment, this will minify the css and jsfiles, and shorten the variable names: npm run build
+3. optimize files for deployment, this will minify the css and js files, and shorten the variable names: npm run build